 Looking at the numbers

-Let’s say a new graduate scores a job at Cravath, Swaine & Moore, one of the nation’s top law firms, with a starting salary at $190k which will be increasing to $200k by the second year of employment.
+Let’s say a new law school graduate scores a job at one of the nation’s top law firms.
+The starting salary is $190k and it will be increasing to $200k by the second year of employment.
+With $250,000 in student loans, refinancing to a 5% APR on a 10-year loan term results in a $2,651 monthly payment.

-With $250,000 in student loans, refinancing to a 5% interest rate on a 10-year repayment plan results in a $2,651 monthly payment.
 Let’s say this borrower makes a bunch of prepayments and then has the opportunity to refinance yet again (yes, in most cases you can refinance more than once) at 3.75% with a five-year term.
 Refinancing again at the $175,000 mark would mean making payments of $3,203.

+Here’s another example.
+Take a Navy JAG, leaving the military to work with a small to mid-sized firm with $70,000 in student loans that weren’t covered.
 This borrower is not eligible for PSLF so they refinance to a five-year term.
 They make extra payments and save about $20,600 in interest by having a five-year term at 3.5%, instead of a 10-year term at 7%.

 As a JD, you likely went to law school with a vision in mind of who you want to serve and what kind of employment you want to have.
 Where you work, the salary you have and the amount you owe and more should all be considered before you jump into refinancing.